SAC: A Framework for Measuring and Inducing Personality Traits in LLMs with Dynamic Intensity Control: Related Work and Background

 Over the years, researchers have used various frameworks to assess human personality traits.
 The Big Five Personality Factors (OCEAN) ~\cite{inbook} have become a cornerstone in psychology due to their robust psychometric properties and predictive power across domains.
 The traits used include \textit{Openness}, \textit{Conscientiousness}, \textit{Extraversion}, \textit{Agreeableness}, and \textit{Neuroticism} (OCEAN) \cite{goldberg2013alternative}.
+Prior studies have consistently employed Likert-scale personality testing as a standard method for assessing LLM personality traits \cite{caron2022identifyingmanipulatingpersonalitytraits,jiang2022evaluating,miotto2022gpt3explorationpersonalityvalues,pan2023llmspossesspersonalitymaking,SerapioGarcia2023Personality,jiang2024personallminvestigatingabilitylarge,La_Cava_Tagarelli_2025}.
 However, the Big Five framework, while broadly validated, offers a relatively coarse-grained view of personality traits \cite{bigfiveisbad}.
 In contrast, Cattell’s Sixteen Personality Factors (16PF) \cite{cattell_mead_2008} provide a more nuanced psychometric structure, covering sixteen specific dimensions as shown in Table \ref{tab:neutral}.
-The 16PF has seen widespread application across clinical, occupational, and research settings \cite{doi:10.1177/008124639902900204,doi:10.2466/pr0.1996.78.2.691,marriage_study,https://doi.org/10.1111/j.1365-2923.1991.tb00076.x,doi:10.1177/2158244015611453}.

-Early studies on LLMs hinted that models could mimic certain personality-like attributes ~\cite{Binz_2023,dasgupta2024languagemodelshumanlikecontent,park2023generativeagentsinteractivesimulacra,webb2023emergentanalogicalreasoninglarge,ziems2024largelanguagemodelstransform}, though these were typically small-scale demonstrations in ad hoc settings rather than standardized evaluations.
-A major advancement came with the Machine Personality Inventory (MPI) and P2 prompting~\cite{jiang2022evaluating}, which jointly provided a psychometrically-informed framework for evaluating LLMs’ personality consistency and inducing specific traits without fine-tuning.
-Subsequent work~\cite{SerapioGarcia2023Personality} further validated the reliability and construct validity of inferred personality scores in LLMs.

-In our work, we adopt the 16PF model, while introducing a structured intensity modulation framework, and analyzing latent trait interdependencies, which were not supported in earlier work.

-\section{PERS-16}
+The 16 Personality Factor (16PF) model has been widely employed across diverse research contexts - from comparing population group responses and examining personality-behavior relationships in clinical settings such as acute myocardial infarction, to exploring marital compatibility hypotheses and predicting psychological constructs like self-esteem using regression models derived from 16PF factor scores. \cite{doi:10.1177/008124639902900204,doi:10.2466/pr0.1996.78.2.691,marriage_study,https://doi.org/10.1111/j.1365-2923.1991.tb00076.x,doi:10.1177/2158244015611453}.

+\section{\uppercase{PERS-16}}